Starting Parallel Runs

 Handling Subprocess Runs

 A parent process can explicitly wait for the runs of a subprocess.
-By waiting for completion, a parent process can also collect the facts and outputs from all the subprocess runs.
+By waiting for completion, a parent process can also collect the data and outputs from all the subprocess runs.

 Adding an Explicit Wait

-To add an explicit wait, include the following line into your automation after invoking subprocesses:
+To add an explicit wait, include the following line into your automation after starting parallel runs:

 wait for the runs